sohivansh/portfolio/README.md

 # portfolio
 ## This is the final project for cs50 which also combines with it a
-## game that is showcased in the portfolio itself
+## python project that is showcased in the portfolio itself